TanvirKaykobad/maven-jsf-pf-sudoku-solver/SudokuSolver/README.md

 * Default board: To load the default board
 * Validate board: This Checks if the current board breaks any of the rules mentioned in Section Sudoku Rules.
 * Solve board: This feature solves the board or notifies the user if no solution to the puzzle exists.
+* Solve board using threads: Solves the puzzle using between 1 to 20 threads.

 The algorithm for solving sudoku is implemented in tanvir.project.sudoku.engine.SudokuEngine class.
 On the other hand, the xhtml file is backed by tanvir.project.sudoku.Bean backing bean.
 Thus the backing bean works as the controller between the view (index.xhtml) file and the model (SudokuEngine).
 The board.css file is used to draw the board in index.xhtml.
 It is based on [this](https://codepen.io/gc-nomade/pen/eBcCI) example found in CodePen.
 Bootstrap css is also used to provide a responsive view so long as the device's screen dimension is at least 375X560 px.